MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-or-edit-model-driven-app-view.md

 1. In app designer, select **Views**, then on the right **Components** pane place your mouse cursor over the view, and then select **edit** (pencil button).
     :::image type="content" source="media/create-or-edit-model-driven-app-view/edit-view.png" alt-text="Edit a view":::
-1. On the **Components** tab in the view designer, select the **Column Attributes** list for either the **Primary Table** or **Related Table**.
+1. On the **Components** tab in the view designer, select the **Column Attributes** list for the **Primary Entity**.

    ![Add a column](media/create-or-edit-model-driven-app-view/open-and-add-a-view-in-the-app-designer-3.png "Add a column")

 1. From the list of columns, select the column you want, such as the **Account Rating** column,and drag it to the view heading.
 You can also add the column by double-clicking it.
     :::image type="content" source="media/create-or-edit-model-driven-app-view/add-account-rating-column.png" alt-text="Add the Account Rating column to the view":::
 1. Repeat step 3 until you've added all the columns you want to display in your view.
 As you add columns, you can drag them to any position among existing column headings.
-You can also move columns around after you add them to your view, by dragging the column heading to the column heading where you want to move it.
+You can also move columns around after you add them to your view by dragging the column heading to the column heading where you want to move it.
 1. Select **Save and Close** on the command bar, to save the view and return to the app designer.

 ### Define filter criteria in the classic app designer

 You can set filter criteria so that only a subset of the records are displayed in a view.
 When a user opens the view, only the records that meet the defined filter criteria are displayed.
 You can select columns from both the primary and related tables to filter on.

-1. In app designer, select **Views**, then on the right **Components** pane place your mouse cursor over the view, and then select **edit** (pencil button).
+1. In app designer, select **Views**, then on the right **Components** pane place your mouse cursor over the view, and then select edit (pencil button).
     :::image type="content" source="media/create-or-edit-model-driven-app-view/edit-view.png" alt-text="Edit a view":::
 1. In the view designer, expand the **Filter Criteria** section, and then select **Add Filter**.